 An impassioned multi-instrumentalist As a young child, New York conductor and rising star James Feddeck always believed that music would be an integral part of his life.
 More uncertain, however, was how he would take possession of this art.
 At the age of eight, he began to play the organ in a church, then went...
 Read more »

-“He is a prodigious artist, who combines the gift of rare sound perfection with a deep, delicate, intense and quivering sensitivity.” - Le Monde French horn debut Rafael Payare was born in Venezuela in 1980 and started learning music at the age of 14.
-He set his sights not on the piano or the violin......
+See the annoucment : CONDUCTOR RAFAEL PAYARE, THE NEW MUSIC DIRECTOR OF THE OSM “He is a prodigious artist, who combines the gift of rare sound perfection with a deep, delicate, intense and quivering sensitivity.” - Le Monde French horn debut Rafael Payare was born in Venezuela in 1980 and started learning music at the...
 Read more »

 This year, the Fine Arts Quartet will be performing at the Classical Spree.
 This presents an excellent opportunity to examine the string quartet, a subtle musical form that is still alive and well two centuries after its birth.
 What is a string quartet?
 Comprising two violins, a viola, and a cello, the string quartet...
 Read more »